Acute myeloid leukaemia (AML) prognosis

 Your general fitness and ability to have high-intensity treatments

-Genetic mutations in AML cells
+Genetic changes in AML cells

 The FLT3 mutation is one of the most common mutations in AML.
 Around a third of people with AML have it.
 It’s important to know that there are different types of FLT3 mutation, and the level of mutation can also vary.
-People often have more than one type of genetic mutation, and the particular combination you have can affect prognosis as well.
+People often have more than one type of genetic change, and the combination you have can affect prognosis as well.

 Your doctor can explain what the FLT3 mutation means for you, and how it could affect your prognosis.
 Knowing about the FLT3 mutation can help guide your treatment too, as there are drugs that are specifically designed to work against AML with a FLT3 mutation.